FAQs

 I’m looking for a lift from Chesterfield train station.
 Can anyone pick me up?

-To help organise car sharing we will be sending out a link to an online spreadsheet where drivers can advertise any spare car spaces.
+To help organise car sharing we will be sending out a link to a specific website just for Skint attendees where drivers can advertise any spare car spaces, so look out for this in your emails.
 As part of this we’ll be asking drivers if they are able to offer lifts from the nearest train station at Chesterfield, so you can see who might be able to pick you up.
-Access to the spreadsheet will be given via the email address that you booked with, so look out for this in your emails.

 I’m traveling to Skint from outside the UK.
 Will I need a visa?